famousj/the-little-hooner/hooner.md

 > the first one is any noun;
 > the second one is either a list or null.

+KM: If we're going to introduce lists separately, introduce how cons works with lists after that.

 **Q:** What is `:-(s l)`